SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex1/README.md

 In this exercise we will consume the event created in OnlineShop app in S/4HANA from the previous chapter.
 Broadly there will be three main steps:
 - Consume an S/4HANA On-Premise event for Purchase Requisition Create and persist the data in HANA cloud
 - Add an external API(S/4HANA OP) to read Purchase Requisition data in BTP
-- Trigger Purchase order creation from Purchase Requisition in CAP back in S/4HANA system

 To create such a scenario we need to do the following:
 1. create a project in SAP Build Lobby